 Be careful not to disturb the curl patterns when applying the towel over your child’s head.

 Let the towel sit for 10-15 minutes (or as long as they’re willing) and afterwards, you can begin the drying process.

 Congratulations!
 You’ve made it to the final step.
 Drying!
 You have a few different options here.

 You can diffuse your child’s hair which will cut the drying time much shorter.
 If you can get them to sit still or if bedtime is around the corner, this may be the best way to do it.

 You can get a cheap diffuser like this Hairizone diffuser from Amazon.
 It’s very sturdy, fits onto most hairdryers and really does the trick.

-Simply attach it to your hairdryer, put it on medium heat setting and begin to dry your child’s hair by ‘cupping’ the curls.
+Simply attach it to your hairdryer, put it on a medium heat setting, and begin to dry your child’s hair by ‘cupping’ the curls.

 But that’s it.
 That is my adapted Curly Girl Method for kids!
 Not too difficult I hope and the results are definitely going to be worth it!

 Taking Care of Your Child’s Next Day Curls